 The thematic assessment of pollinators, pollination and food production carried out under the auspices of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services aims to assess animal pollination as a regulating ecosystem service underpinning food production in the context of its contribution to nature's gifts to people and supporting a good quality of life.
 To achieve this, it focuses on the role of native and managed pollinators, the status and trends of pollinators and pollinator-plant networks and pollination, drivers of change, impacts on human well-being, food production in response to pollination declines and deficits and the effectiveness of responses.

-The chapters and their executive summaries of this assessment are available as document IPBES/4/INF/1/Rev.1 (www.ipbes.net).
-The present document is a summary for policymakers of the information presented in these chapters.
+The report on the outcome of the assessment is available as document IPBES/4/INF/1/Rev.1.
+The present document is a summary for policymakers of the information presented in the full assessment report.